ga-wdi-lessons/git-intro/readme.md

 ### Break (10 min)

-## *Section II Framing*: Local and Remote (11:00-11:10)
+## Section II Framing: Local and Remote (11:00-11:10)

-In the last exercise, we were working locally, on files stored our harddrives.
-Very often, we are going to want to push the changes we have made to a remote repo, for example, when we submit WDI homework or want to share our code with our colleagues.
+In the last exercise, we were working locally, on files stored our hard drives.
+Very often, we are going to want to push the changes we have made to a remote repo.
+For example, when we submit WDI homework or want to share our code with our colleagues.
 We're going to take an in-depth look at local and remote workflows.

 ### Git Local Workflow

-Working on a project w/ git revolves around the basic **edit/stage/commit** pattern.
+Working on a project with git revolves around the basic **edit/stage/commit** pattern.

 #### Summary